STEllAR-GROUP/hpx/libs/core/filesystem/docs/index.rst

 filesystem
 ==========

-This module provides a compatibility layer for the C++17 filesystem library.
-If the filesystem library is available this module will simply forward its contents into the ``hpx::filesystem`` namespace.
-If the library is not available it will fall back to Boost.Filesystem instead.
+This module provides convenience utilities for the C++17 filesystem library.
+The utilities are based on those found in Boost.Filesystem.

 See the :ref:`API reference <modules_filesystem_api>` of the module for more details.